History of vehicle registration plates of the Philippines: 2018 series

-In July of 2018, the Land Transportation Office released a newly updated plate simplifying the 2014 series.
+In July 2018, the Land Transportation Office released a newly updated plate simplifying the 2014 series.
 The new font of the plate is FE-Schrift.
 The plate no longer indicates the region below it, instead, the first prefix of the plate will indicate the region of where the vehicle is registered, bringing back the 1981 license plate series alphabetical designation.
 At the right bottom of the plate is where the small QR code is located.